bbc/gst-ttml-subtitles/README.md

 * gst-plugins-bad
 * gst-libav

-It is suggested that these modules, once built, are installed under a different directory than that used for system packages (e.g., not under /usr on a Linux system); this avoids files from installed system GStreamer packages being overwritten by files from the modules built from source.
+It is recommended that these modules, once built, are installed under a different directory than that used for system packages (e.g., not under /usr on a Linux system); this avoids files from installed system GStreamer packages being overwritten by files from the modules built from source.
 Files associated with built modules will be installed under a non-system directory if its path is passed as a --prefix option to the configure script for each module, as shown below.

 If a prefix is being used in this way, the PKG_CONFIG_PATH environment variable should be updated as follows to ensure that the build system can find headers and libraries associated with these installed modules: